-I have never attempted to make plum butter out of fresh plums, but I love to make it with prunes.
+I have never attempted to make raw plum butter out of fresh plums, but I love to make it with prunes.
 Prunes, or dried plums, are absolutely wonderful and can be used in many ways.
 I add them to smoothies, raw energy bars, and salads, but my favorite recipe is the nicely spiced raw plum butter.
+It reminds me of the Austrian delicacy - the plum Powidl or a plum mousse.

 Like fresh plums, prunes have a very high content of two antioxidant phenols - neochlorogenic and chlorogenic acid.
 These compounds help prevent damage caused by free radicals, especially the damage done to fats.
 This is important because our cell membranes, brain cells and molecules such as cholesterol are largely composed of fats.

 Prunes are also very rich in soluble fiber that helps us lower cholesterol and balance blood sugar levels.
-They also contain insoluble fiber that helps prevent breast cancer in post-menopausal women and keeps us regular.
+They also contain insoluble fiber that may help prevent breast cancer in postmenopausal women.
 Prunes can be eaten to prevent constipation and may be helpful in warding off colon cancer.
-Researches also found that prunes and plums have the ability to absorb iron.
+They are also rich in vitamin K that is essential to preventing atherosclerosis and osteoporosis.
+Researchers also found that prunes and plums have the ability to absorb iron.

 My raw plum butter recipe combines the goodness of prunes with the incredible health benefits of spices.
-I love to indulge in spices and probably use too much of them.
-Feel free to reduce the amounts in this recipe.
+I love to indulge in spices and may even use too much of them.
+Feel free to adjust the amounts in this recipe.

 Ingredients: